Santiacmaestre/agentcore-cloudwatch-agent/README.md

 ./scripts/run_local.sh
 ```

-See [app/README.md](app/README.md) for the full wizard walkthrough, interactive commands, cross-account setup, and build instructions.
+See [app/README.md](app/README.md) for the interactive commands, cross-account setup, and build instructions.

 ## Key Design Decisions

+- **Strands Agents SDK** – the entire agentic loop (tool discovery, execution, retry, conversation history) is delegated to Strands, replacing manual Bedrock Converse API calls.
-- **No hardcoded tool names** – the MCP manager discovers all tools dynamically via `tools/list`, so server updates are reflected automatically.
+- **Dynamic tool discovery** – the Strands `MCPClient` discovers all tools via the MCP `tools/list` protocol, so CloudWatch MCP server updates are reflected automatically.
-- **Cross-account via STS** – assumed-role credentials are injected as environment variables into each MCP subprocess, keeping the agent in the trusted account.
+- **Cross-account via STS** – assumed-role credentials are injected as environment variables into the MCP subprocess, keeping the agent in the trusted account.
 - **arm64 only** – AgentCore runtimes run exclusively on arm64; the Docker build uses `buildx --platform linux/arm64`.
 - **Content-addressable Docker builds** – `docker.tf` hashes source files as Terraform triggers so the image is only rebuilt when code actually changes.